murraydavis/Linux-System-Administration/README.md

 #### Compile using TeXstudio

+1. Open the main.tex file.

+2. Create a user command that is required to create the index at the end of main.pdf.
+Click Options/Customize TeXStudio/Build and then click the Add button.
+Call the user command: user0:Make Nomenclature.
+The comand is: makeindex %.nlo -t %.nlg -o %.nls.
+Run the command: Tools/Users and chose 1.
+Make Nomenclature or press Alt-Shift-F1.

-1. Open the file, main.tex.
-Click the green compile arrow or press F6.
+3. Click the compile icon or press F6.
+Repeat this process so that the index is created.

-2. Compile main.tex a second time.

-5. Open main.pdf from within TeXstudio.
+4. Open main.pdf from within TeXstudio.
 Click the page icon with the magnifying glass. main.pdf should open inline on the right-hand side.
 Click the red PDF icon as the top of the inline PDF to open in your external PDF viewer.

 #### Notes about directory structure and main.tex.